knownasilya/ember-toggle/README.md

 ## Usage

-First install with `npm install --save-dev ember-cli-toggle`, and add one of the following in your template:
+First install with `ember install ember-cli-toggle`, and add one of the following in your template:

 ```hbs